 Steve Watroba lives in Webster, Massachusetts, United States.
 He describes himself has a guy who “ran a audio video service company for over 15 years, then (…) retired from that, and went into hot tub repair.”
 In addition, he is “an avid antique collector, [and] also love old “junk”, tractors, motors, machines.
 [He builds his] own PC’s, fix own tractors, buil[d] own house, and enjoy selling on ebay…”

-Steve documented (134 videos on YouTube) the repair of an old tractor (an Oliver 770 Industrial, pictured above) salvaged from several years of parking in the woods.
-It is long (up to 135 videos) but contains good lessons in troubleshooting captured live.
+Steve documented everything he did to that tractor on YouTube) the repair of an old tractor (an Oliver 770 Industrial, pictured above) salvaged from several years of parking in the woods.
+It is long (over 135 videos) but contains good lessons in troubleshooting captured live.

 This video-bonanza gives all its meaning to the concept of video-documenting.
 How else can keep trace (especially if, as in the first 25 videos, your tractor is in an inaccessible forest 10 miles away from your workshop) of your repairs and fails and simultaneously engage with community of fellow tinkerers?
 It gives a different meaning to the use of gopro.